 - Printed area is approximately 54.2cms by 43.5cms.

-- The map is in very good condition with excellent margins.
+- The map is in very good condition with decent margins; centrefold, as issued.
+Minor staining in the top and bottom of the fold..
 Click on image for a better view.

 - Click on 'Delivery Policy' for postage costs.